jweigelt/swbf2admin/readme.md

 ### First launch
 1) Start SWBF2Admin.exe
 2) Using your web browser, open the web panel.
 By default, the web panel is accessible at http://localhost:8080/
 3) Go to "Server Settings" -> "General", adjust server settings to your liking.
-Make sure that a Network Adapter is selected under "bind address"
+Make sure that a network adapter is selected under "bind address"
 4) Go to "Server Settings" -> "Map rotation".
 Add maps using drag&drop.
 5) Go to "Dashboard", click on "Server status" -> "Start"
 6) If you chose to enable runtime management, join your server in game and enter "!gimmeadmin" in chat